ufidon/java/mod5/README.md

 - A shared resource may be corrupted if it is accessed simultaneously by multiple threads
   - For example, two unsynchronized threads accessing the same bank account may cause conflict
   - This is a common problem known as a *race condition* in multithreaded programs
-  - A class is said to be *thread-safe* if an object of the class does not cause a race condition in the presence of multiple threads
+  - A class is said to be *thread-safe* if its objects do not cause a race condition in multiple threading

 ```java
 import java.util.concurrent.*;